-This post is about prepaid mobile options for phones and only includes plans that allow voice calls and texts.
-For information about mobile broadband packages for iPads, tablets, connection cards, USB mobile data adapters and MiFis see this post: US Prepaid Mobile Broadband Plans Compared.
+This post is about prepaid mobile options for phones and only includes plans that allow voice calls and texts as well as data.
+For information about mobile broadband packages for mobile hotspots see this post: US Prepaid Mobile Broadband Plans Compared

 In order to use your phone in the US with a local SIM it must be unlocked and support the US frequency bands, which are different from those used in most of the world.

 The two national US GSM operators are T-Mobile and AT&T. T-Mobile has slightly lower prices, but AT&T covers more of the country than T-Mobile.
 If you are sticking to major cites, T-Mobile should be fine but for extensive land travel I recommend AT&T.

 coverage map, current offers) uses the 1900 mHz band (LTE band 2) for 2G , 3G and 4G LTE, the 1700 AWS band (LTE band 4) for 3G and 4G LTE and the 700 Mhz LTE band 12 for LTE only.

 To get started with T-Mobile you need a T-Mobile Prepaid SIM Card Activation Kit which includes a SIM and a single use activation code.
 The code is required to activate a prepaid account.
 Do not buy an un-activated T-Mobile USA SIM on Ebay, etc. unless it includes a prepaid plan activation code.
 Without an activation code the SIM can not be activated on prepaid.